lisadean/FlatCraft/README.md

 Move using arrow keys.

-A new goblin spawns every two seconds from the lower right corner and starts moving toward the player.
+A new goblin spawns every two seconds from a random corner and starts moving toward the player.
 If a goblin touches the player, the goblin dies and the player takes 1 damage.
 If a goblin touches a player with 1 health and no armor, the player dies and the game quits.